Friday the 13th: The Final Chapter: Plot

-The night after the events of the previous film, police clean up the grounds, and Jason Voorhees' body, believed to be dead, is taken to the morgue.
-Jason spontaneously revives and escapes from the cold storage at the hospital, murdering the coroner Axel Burns with a hacksaw and gutting Nurse Robbie Morgan with a scalpel.
-The following day, a group of teenagers drives to Crystal Lake for the weekend.
-The group consists of Paul, his girlfriend Sam, virgin Sara, her boyfriend Doug, awkward Jimmy, and jokester Ted.
-On the way, the group comes across Pamela Voorhees' tombstone and a hitchhiker, who Jason soon kills.
+Following the events of the previous film, police clean up the grounds and Jason Voorhees' body, believed to be dead, is taken to the morgue.
+The hockey masked killer spontaneously revives and escapes from the cold storage at the hospital, murdering the coroner Axel Burns with a hacksaw and gutting Nurse Robbie Morgan with a scalpel.
+The following day, a group of teenagers drives to Crystal Lake for a summer trip.
+The group comprises Paul, his girlfriend Samantha, virgin Sara, her boyfriend Doug, awkward Jimmy, and jokester Ted.
+On the way, the group comes across Pamela Voorhees' tombstone and a hitchhiker, whom Jason soon kills.

 The teens arrive and meet neighbors Trish Jarvis, her twelve-year-old brother Tommy, and the family dog Gordon.
 While going for a walk the next day, the teens meet twin sisters Tina and Terri and go skinny dipping with them.
 Trish and Tommy happen upon the scene, and Trish is invited to a party taking place that night.
 Afterward, when their car breaks down, Trish and Tommy are helped out by a young man named Rob Dier.
 They take him to their house, where he meets their mother.
 Tommy shows him several monster masks he made before Rob leaves to go camping.

 Later that night, the teens begin the party.
 A jealous Sam sees Tina flirting with Paul and leaves.
-She goes out to the lake, where Jason impales her from under a raft with a machete.
-When Paul goes out to look for her, he is harpooned in the groin.
-Terri tries to leave the party early, but Jason stabs her with a spear before she can get on her bike.
-Mrs. Jarvis arrives home and discovers the power outage.
+She goes out to the lake, where Jason impales her from under a raft.
+When Paul goes out to look for her, he is harpooned in the crotch.
+Terri decides to leave the party early, but Jason stabs her with a spear before she can get on her bike.
+Next door, Mrs Jarvis arrives home and discovers the power is out.
 While searching for her children and Gordon, she is killed offscreen.
 Trish and Tommy soon arrive and realize their mother is missing.
 Trish goes to search for her and finds Rob's campsite.
-It is revealed that Rob is the brother of Sandra Dier from the second installment.
+It is revealed that Rob is the brother of Sandra Dier.
 Rob further explains to her that Jason is still alive and that he came to Crystal Lake to avenge his sister's death.
 Worried about Tommy's safety, Trish and Rob return to the house.